We are now accepting summer program planning sheets Registration for summer will begin on Wednesday, March 25.

 You can see Jacobs School of Music course descriptions by visiting the websites of individual departments.

-Click here for a summary of some of fall 2014's graduate level music education, music history, and music theory courses (will be posted in late March).
+- Click here to view a summary of some of the graduate level music history, music education, and music theory courses offered in summer 2015.

 Instructions for how to fill out your Program Planning sheet.